Preventing Snow Shovelling Injuries

-Each winter, our Clinic will see our fair share of shoulder, neck and low back injuries caused by snow shovelling.
-Snow shovelling, especially during wet and heavy snow falls, produce physiological demands similar to high intensity workouts.
-One study showed that shoveling a 15 meter pathway of a snow depth of 10 cm of wet snow produced peak heart rates of 86% of maximal heart rate at the 2 minute mark and 97% at the 10 minute mark (154 and 173 beats per minute, respectively)!
+Each winter, our clinic sees its fair share of shoulder, neck, and low back injuries caused by snow shovelling.
+Snow shovelling, especially during wet and heavy snowfalls, produces physiological demands similar to high-intensity workouts.
+One study showed that shovelling a 15-meter pathway of snow depth of 10 cm of wet snow produced peak heart rates of 86% of maximal heart rate at the 2-minute mark and 97% at the 10-minute mark (154 and 173 beats per minute, respectively)!
 The physiological demands were comparable to exercising maximally on an arm ergometer (arm pedal bike) and treadmill running.
 This explains the cardiovascular events we sometimes hear about from bouts of heavy snow shovelling.

-Also, any activity or exercise that is performed too much and too quickly has always been a risk factor for musculoskeletal injuries.
-If someone has not run in months or years, then a gradual return to this activity is strongly advised.
-This should include walking initially, and slowly progressing to longer periods of running over several weeks to months, depending on a person’s fitness level and health status.
+Any activity or exercise performed too much and too quickly poses a risk for musculoskeletal injuries.
+If someone has not been physically active in months or years, a gradual return to activity is strongly advised.
+This should include initial walking, progressing to longer periods of activity over several weeks or months, depending on a person’s fitness level and health status.

 Posterior chain shoulder exercise

-In the instance of snow shovelling, it is therefore understandable how musculoskeletal injuries and cardiovascular events can occur.
-We simply are not prepared for the demands of this activity especially if we have been sedentary or if we have not exercised the muscles necessary for this activity.
-Shovelling requires repeated trunk flexion and extension loading of our spine plus strong use of our neck and shoulder muscles to push, lift, carry and throw snow.
-The activity requires both strength and endurance especially of our “posterior chain” muscles: shoulder rotator cuff, shoulder blades, spine and hip muscles that unfortunately are not exercised especially in sitting postures.
-Imagine sitting for long periods of time and then performing a high intensity workout (without a warm up) and it is understandable how injuries can occur.
+In the instance of snow shovelling, it is understandable how musculoskeletal injuries and cardiovascular events can occur.
+We simply are not prepared for the demands of this activity, especially if we have been sedentary or have not exercised the muscles necessary for this task.
+Shoveling requires repeated trunk flexion and extension, loading our spine plus strong use of our neck and shoulder muscles to push, lift, carry, and throw snow.
+The activity requires both strength and endurance, especially of our “posterior chain” muscles: shoulder rotator cuff, shoulder blades, spine, and hip muscles that unfortunately are not exercised enough in sitting postures.
+Imagine sitting for long periods and then performing a high-intensity workout (without a warm-up), and it is understandable how injuries can occur.

 Posterior chain spinal exercise